Trigstur/KenRes/README.md

 php index.php (plate)
 ```

+- You may define missing characters from the plate you are looking up with `#`
+- You may define missing numerics from the plate you are looking up with `@`
-5. You may define missing characters from the plate you are looking up with `~`
+- You may define missing numerics/characters from the plate you are looking up with `~`

 Example